Key Takeaways

 F04

-What It Means: Motor faulty: no tacho signal.
+What It Means: Motor fault (No tacho signal).

-How To Fix It: Check the motor connector plug and wiring for signs of damage or corrosion.
+How To Fix It: The motor isn’t communicating with the control board.
+Check the motor connector plug and wiring for corrosion or loose connections.

 F05

-What It Means: The washer experienced uncontrolled motor startup or high resistance connections.
+What It Means: Uncontrolled motor startup or high resistance.

 F06

-What It Means: There’s an NTC short circuit.
+What It Means: NTC (temperature sensor) short circuit.

 F07

-What It Means: A faulty NTC circuit has been detected.
+What It Means: Faulty NTC circuit (open circuit).

 F08